-When it comes to classic cars, provenance is of cardinal importance and none more so than an extremely special 1965 Aston Martin DB5, which was ‘the exact‘ car featured by the Royal Mail on a special edition of stamps produced to celebrate “the best in British car manufacturing”.
+When it comes to classic cars, provenance is of cardinal importance and none more so than this extremely special 1965 Aston Martin DB5, which was ‘the exact‘ car featured by the Royal Mail on a special edition of stamps produced to celebrate “the best in British car manufacturing”.

 This particular British icon is one of a dynamic Aston pairing being offered by Silverstone Auctions at their forthcoming British Marques May sale at Heythrop Park on the 11th May.